Lilla-Kavecsanszki/downwarddog/README.md

 The contact form (index.html) did not send the messages, that is wired up with EmailJS.
 This was confusing as the test emails were successful from the .
 Eventually the issue was that it was not connected properly through my code, and I had to copy over the correct template parameters.

+### Unfixed bugs

+The video background is not working on some type of phones.
+A still image is shown instead.

 [Back to top](https://github.com/Lilla-Kavecsanszki/downwarddog#contents)

 # Credits